 there your heart will be also…

-Our first priority should be on our personal relationship with Jesus and then on sharing our faith with other people.
-What is your priority?
+I pray you will join me in asking yourself these questions…What is my priority?
 Is it acquiring wealth?
-Or is it your relationship with Jesus and bringing other people to Him?
-If you search deep within yourself you will find the answer.
-Ask God to search your heart and reveal to you the areas of your life that keep you from having a meaningful relationship with Him.
-Rest assured that He will give you the answer.
+Or is it my relationship with Jesus and bringing other people to Him?
+If we search deep within our hearts and ask God to reveal the areas of our lives that keep us from having a meaningful relationship with Him, we can rest assured that He will give us the answer.